 - After this strain the asparagus with a colander.
 Catch the broth in a jar.
 Separate the peel and asparagus chunks.
 (You can now discard the peel.)

 - Now we are going to create a “blond roux” – to thicken the sauce.
 You can also use butter instead of oil for this step, but be aware that butter can brown which might taint the colour of this white soup.
 Heat up the oil in the saucepan and then mix in the flour.
 Cook for at least two minutes on low heat before pouring in some asparagus broth.
 Whisk until no clumps remain.
-It is important to cook the broth for a further 15 minutes so the floury taste disappears.2 tablespoon oil, 3 tablespoon plain flour
+It is important to cook the broth for a further 15 minutes so the floury taste disappears.2 tablespoon oil, 3 tablespoon all-purpose flour

 - Add the asparagus pieces (if you want you can puree the asparagus at this stage) and bring the soup back to boil briefly.